linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 04.05.2024 (announcement)
+- 🎁 Exciting news alert!
+We're cooking up a special treat for you: a FREE ebook on Community Management!
+No email required for download.
+What topics do you want us to cover?
+Let us know! #CommunityManagement #FreeEbook #InteractiveContent 📘✨

 ### 03.05.2024 (announcement Web4)
 - 🤖 Dive into the future with us as we enhance our AI USPs! 🔍🔮 What do you think makes a killer AI unique?
 Share your thoughts and ideas below! #AIInnovation #FutureTech #Brainstorming